MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-an-alwayson-availability-group.md

 - Create and configure an availability group.

-- Install and configure SharePoint Server 2016, SharePoint Server 2013, or SharePoint Foundation 2013.
+- Install and configure SharePoint Server or SharePoint Foundation 2013.

 - Add the SharePoint databases to the availability group.